Skip to main content

 About Paul do Boquilobo

-Paul do Boquilobo Nature Reserve protects approximately 529 hectares of freshwater wetland in the Almonda River floodplain near Golegã in the Ribatejo region of central Portugal.
-Established in 1980 and designated a UNESCO Biosphere Reserve in 1981, the reserve safeguards one of Portugal's most important heronries and a freshwater marsh ecosystem of exceptional biological value.
-The paul occupies low-lying terrain where the Almonda River approaches its confluence with the Tagus, creating permanently and seasonally flooded areas that support dense reed beds, willow gallery forest, wet meadows, and open water habitats.
-The reserve has particular significance for its large breeding colony of herons and egrets and its role as a critical wetland habitat in the intensively farmed Ribatejo lowlands.
+Paul do Boquilobo Nature Reserve protects 529 hectares of freshwater wetland in the Almonda River floodplain near Golegã in the Ribatejo region of central Portugal.
+[1] Established in 1980 and designated a UNESCO Biosphere Reserve in 1981 — the first Portuguese protected area in the UNESCO World Network of Biosphere Reserves — the reserve safeguards one of Portugal's most important heronries and a freshwater marsh ecosystem of exceptional biological value.
+[2] The paul occupies low-lying terrain where the Almonda River approaches its confluence with the Tagus, creating permanently and seasonally flooded areas that support dense reed beds, willow gallery forest, wet meadows, and open water habitats.
+The reserve has particular significance for its large mixed colony of herons, egrets, and Eurasian Spoonbill and its role as a critical wetland habitat in the intensively farmed Ribatejo lowlands.

 Wildlife Ecosystems

-The reserve supports one of Portugal's largest heronries with breeding populations of grey heron, purple heron, night heron, little egret, and cattle egret nesting in the willow galleries.
-The reed beds host breeding populations of marsh harrier, water rail, and numerous warbler species.
+The reserve hosts one of the largest breeding heronries in the Iberian Peninsula with mixed colonies of grey heron, purple heron, night heron, little egret, cattle egret, and Eurasian Spoonbill nesting in the willow galleries — one of the very few spoonbill nesting sites in Portugal.
+[1] The reed beds host breeding populations of marsh harrier, water rail, and numerous warbler species.
 Penduline tit breeds in trees along the marsh margins.
 Wintering waterbirds include significant numbers of ducks and occasional cranes.
 Otters are resident in the waterways.
 The reserve supports important populations of European pond turtle.
 Amphibian diversity is high.
 The nearby Tagus provides connectivity with broader wetland networks.
-The freshwater invertebrate communities support the productive food chains underlying the bird populations.

 Flora Ecosystems